rwynn/monstache-site/src/config.md

 [] array of TOML table (default nil)

-When script is given monstache will pass the mongodb document into the script before indexing into elasticsearch.
+When script is given monstache will pass the MongoDB document into the script before indexing into Elasticsearch.
 See the section [Middleware](/advanced#middleware) for more information.

 !!! note ""